The networked input-output economic problem: Distributed computation of the equilibrium output vector

-\begin{Remark}[Pagerank algorithm] The updating algorithm \eqref{eq:dmwc} with $\m{y}_i=\m{0}_d, \forall i=1,\ldots,d,$ is related with the Google PageRank algorithm \cite{Ishii2014pagerank}.
-The objective of the PageRank problem is determining the importance of each web-page, which is modeled as a vertex (an agent) in a scalar-weighted graph (internet).
+\begin{Remark}[Pagerank algorithm] The updating algorithm \eqref{eq:c15_dmwc} with $\m{y}_i=\m{0}_d, \forall i=1,\ldots,d,$ is related with the Google PageRank algorithm \cite{Ishii2014pagerank}.
+The objective of the PageRank problem is to determine the importance of each web-page, which is modeled as a vertex (an agent) in a scalar-weighted graph (an abstraction of the internet).
 The importance of each webpage $i$ is the entry $\gamma_i$ in the Perron eigenvector $\bm{\gamma}$ of the corresponding adjacency matrix of the graph.

-The equation \eqref{eq:dmwc} offers a block-matrix update algorithm for the PageRank problem by considering a set of $d$ related websites as an agent, and solving the Perron eigenvector $\bar{\bm{\gamma}}$ of the adjacency matrix $\bar{\m{A}}$ in a distributed, iterative manner.
+The equation \eqref{eq:c15_dmwc} offers a block-matrix update algorithm for the PageRank problem by considering a set of $d$ related websites as an agent, and solving the Perron eigenvector $\bar{\bm{\gamma}}$ of the adjacency matrix $\bar{\m{A}}$ in a distributed, iterative manner.

-Since the hyperlinks between webpages are often highly clustering and the internet has abundant dangling vertices (vertices having no outgoing edges), Assumption \ref{assumption:2} usually does not hold.
-To address this issue, a modified algorithm for estimating the eigenvector $\bar{\bm{\gamma}}$ is altering $\m{A}_{ij}$ by ${\m{B}}_{ij} = (1-m)\m{A}_{ij}+\frac{m}{d}\m{I}_d$ for some small $m \in (0,1)$.
-As $\m{B}_{ij}$ is now a positive matrix, Assumption~\ref{assumption:2} is obviously satisfied.
-Correspondingly, $\bar{\m{A}}$ is replaced by $\m{B} = [\m{B}_{ij}]$ in \eqref{eq:mwc_closed}.
-The Perron eigenvector of the column stochastic matrix $\m{B}$ is guaranteed to exist, given that Assumption~\ref{assumption:1} holds. \end{Remark}
+Since the hyperlinks between webpages are often highly clustering and the internet has abundant dangling vertices (vertices having no outgoing edges), Assumption \ref{assumption:c15_2} usually does not hold.
+To address this issue, a modified algorithm for estimating the eigenvector $\bar{\bm{\gamma}}$ is replacing $\m{A}_{ij}$ by ${\m{B}}_{ij} = (1-m)\m{A}_{ij}+\frac{m}{d}\m{I}_d$ for some small $m \in (0,1)$.
+As $\m{B}_{ij}$ is now a positive matrix, Assumption~\ref{assumption:c15_2} is obviously satisfied.
+Correspondingly, $\bar{\m{A}}$ is replaced by $\m{B} = [\m{B}_{ij}]$ in \eqref{eq:c15_mwc_closed}.
+The Perron eigenvector of the column stochastic matrix $\m{B}$ is guaranteed to exist, given that Assumption~\ref{assumption:c15_1} holds. \end{Remark}